 We rely on third parties, such as medical institutions, clinical investigators and contract laboratories, to assist with our clinical studies.
 We are responsible for confirming that our studies are conducted in accordance with applicable regulations and that each of our clinical studies is conducted in accordance with our general investigational plan and protocol.
 The FDA requires us to comply with regulations and standards, commonly referred to as good clinical practices for conducting, monitoring, recording and reporting the results of clinical studies, to assure that data and reported results are accurate and that the clinical study participants are adequately protected.
 Our reliance on these third parties does not relieve us of these responsibilities.
 If the third parties assisting us with our clinical studies do not perform their contractual duties or obligations, do not meet expected deadlines, fail to comply with the FDA's good clinical practice regulations, do not adhere to our protocols or otherwise fail to generate reliable clinical data, we may need to enter into new arrangements with alternative third parties and our clinical studies may be extended, delayed or terminated or may need to be repeated, and we may not be able to obtain regulatory approval for or commercialize the products being tested in such studies.
-For our already-approved commercial products, we may be required to audit or redo previously completed trials or recall our products from the market.
+For our already-approved commercial products, we may be required to audit or redo previously completed trials or recall our products from the market, which could have a material adverse effect on our business, financial position, and operating results.

-We do not own or license any material patents associated with our products, and our ability to protect and control unpatented trade secrets, know-how, and other technological innovation is limited.
+We do not own or license any material patents associated with our products, and our ability to protect and control unpatented trade secrets, knowhow, and other technological innovation is limited.

 Generally, the branded pharmaceutical business relies upon patent protection to ensure market exclusivity for the life of the patent.
 We do not own or license any material patents associated with our products and therefore do not enjoy the same level of intellectual property protection with respect to such products as would a pharmaceutical manufacturer that markets a patented product.
 We have limited ability to protect and control trade secrets, know-how, and other technological innovation, all of which are unpatented.
 Others independently may develop similar or better proprietary information and techniques and disclose them publicly.
 In addition, others may gain access to our trade secrets, and we may not be able to protect our rights to our unpatented trade secrets.
 In addition, confidentiality agreements and other measures may not provide protection for our trade secrets in the event of unauthorized use or disclosure of such information.
-Failure to protect and control such trade secrets, know-how and innovation could harm the value of our trade secrets, know-how and other technological innovation.
+Failure to protect and control such trade secrets, know-how and innovation could harm the value of our trade secrets, know-how and other technological innovation, which could have a material adverse effect on our business, financial position, and operating results.